piranah/openbsd-sysinfo/README.md

 and ufetch: https://gitlab.com/jschx/ufetch.

-The script has been modfied and set up so that with a couple of changes to the *Info* section will display the right system infomation on the script.
+The script has been modfied and set up so that with a couple of changes to the *Info* section it will display the right system infomation on the script.

 The distro ascii art also has to be changed, and the colors moddifed to by changing the names to fit the *nix distro.